C-Dr4gon/NetTester/README.md

 # socproject
->This is a multi-module bash program for Security Operations testing.
-It executes and logs local network attacks.
+>This is a multi-module bash program that executes and logs local network attacks for testing in a Security Operations environment.

 > Execute SOChecker.sh with bash